k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 Notes:

 -  Only **non-final** Globals are displayed in the Globals environment's table.
--  New Global variables cannot be created per environment.
+-  New global variables cannot be created per environment.
--  When an implementation has been updated, for example: adding a new Global in LU, close and then open the Environment window (after deploying the updated LU) to see the changes in the Globals grid table.
+-  When an implementation has been updated, for example: adding a new global variable in LU, deploy the updated LU, close the Environment window and reopen it to see the changes in the Globals grid.

 ### Step 4 - Deploying the Environments